stereobooster/react-snap/Readme.md

 });
 ```

+**Important**: as of now only basic "JSON" data types are supported e.g. Date, Set, Map, NaN won't be handled right.

+TODO: use proper JS serializer.
+See [this gist](https://gist.github.com/stereobooster/b2c9c543e794f3b927f82271b344ec72/edit) for full list of alternatives.

 ### Google Analytics, Mapbox, and other third-party requests

 You can block all third-party requests with the following config